 Healthcare Heroes 2019: Mission Impossible?
 Not for this Travel Nurse

-Paige just returned from a medical mission to Iraq and Turkey, accompanying a physician she met during a recent assignment.
+Paige just returned from a medical mission to Iraq and Turkey, accompanying a physician she met during a recent travel nursing assignment.

 The mission’s purpose was to travel to Erbil to provide aid to refugees who were victims of sex trafficking.
 Erbil is the capital of Kurdistan, the Kurdish-occupied area of northern Iraq.
 When we did our research on the region, this is what we found from the U.S. State Department: